MasterAffan/logixia/README.md

-# Logitron 🚀
+# Logixia 🚀

-A next-generation logging library built on top of NestJS Logger with advanced features including trace ID support, structured logging, and flexible formatting.
+Logixia is a next-generation logging library built on top of NestJS Logger with advanced features including trace ID support, structured logging, and flexible formatting.

+## Why Logixia?

 ## Features